-"RESOLVED, that the amendments to the Company's Amended and Restated Articles of Association, as amended, as described in the Proxy Statement, dated October 24, 2024, are hereby approved."
+"RESOLVED, that the amendments to Articles of Association of the Company, as described in the Proxy Statement, dated October [•], 2024, are hereby approved."

 THE BOARD RECOMMENDS THAT SHAREHOLDERS VOTE "FOR" THE APPROVAL OF CERTAIN AMENDMENTS TO OUR ARTICLES OF ASSOCIATION.